The Hobbit Tolkien Fan Edit Recut

 • On the Blu-ray version, the parts are split by disc with an “Insert next disc” screen.

-• Subtle visual changes to make the films look more natural and match closer with The Lord of the Rings films, while still retaining most of their intended look.
+• Subtle visual changes to make the films look more natural and match closer with The Lord of the Rings films.
+While The Hobbit still deserves its own visual direction (it is a different type of story than the following trilogy), I still felt like the original look felt off:

-• Added 35mm film grain overlay throughout the entire trilogy to reduce the digital look.
+• Applied a 35mm film grain overlay throughout the entire edit to reduce the digital look.

-• Book chapters in the film are now reflected with their respective movie portion, indicated by chapter stops.
-I read the book while editing to make sure I could stay as faithful as possible, all while still respecting the limitations that follow: I only have access to the existing footage, films inherently need to be more cinematic & dramatic than their book counterpart, and the presentation needs to be cohesive for viewers who have not read the book.
+• Book chapters in the film are now reflected with their respective movie portion, indicated by the chapter stops.
+I read the book while editing to make sure I could stay as faithful as possible, all while still respecting the limitations described in my editing goals.

-There are several hundred changes in this project (big and small) that you can read about here, below is a comprehensive summary of the main changes in each chapter.
+There are several hundred changes in this project (big and small) that you can read about in the document within the download link, below is just a summary of the main changes in each chapter.

 1. An Unexpected Party